The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- Develop an understanding of ourselves as members of Gods family
+By the end of this Lesson, learners should be able to:- Identify some of the human ancestors of Jesus Christ

 Materials